Congratulations on your one-week wedding anniversary!

 Okay, I am not of the crowd who solemnly declares, “I dare not sign up for cable.
 PBS is our channel of choice.”
 Nor do I echo the few, the proud, and the presumptuous who declare, “I do not own a TV, and I lock up my mobile devices.
 Even a glance will destroy my child’s brain.”
 I want my TV: “Andy Griffith,” “I Love Lucy,” “The Daily Show,” “The Big Bang Theory,” the “Star Trek” franchise, “Downton Abbey,” and “Game of Thrones.”

 Well, Mr. and Mrs. West, you finally sucked me in with that pre-nup bash at Versailles.
 (My excuse?
 I am an ardent Francophile.)
 I hopped, skipped, and jumped through the remotes to catch “Entertainment Tonight.”
 Oh, my.
 Two decades had flown by.
 Mary Hart and her $1 million legs were no more.
 But another blonde talking head carried on.
 (Vanna White, your alphabet days are numbered.)

 A portrait of Louis XIV may have caught your eye as 100 champagne bottles uncorked.
 His heels were the envy of the court, elevating his stature all the more.
 Copy-cat a pair for a red carpet change.
-Better yet, introduce them in next season’s Kardashian Kollection at Sears.
+Better yet, introduce them in next season’s Kardashian Kollection.